srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/04-Create a virtual network.md

 ## Lab overview

+Azure Virtual Network (VNet) is a service offered by Microsoft Azure that allows you to create private, isolated networks in the Azure cloud.
+It enables you to securely connect Azure resources, such as virtual machines (VMs), to each other, to on-premises networks, and to the internet.

 In this walkthrough, we will create a virtual network, deploy two virtual machines onto that virtual network and then configure them to allow one virtual machine to ping the other within that virtual network.

 ## Lab objectives